Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Running

-1. Follow the instruction the [Start](#start) section to perform the following actions:
+1. Follow the instructions the [Start](#start) section to perform the following actions:

    a.
-Launching the Lightstreamer Server instance already configured as shown in the [Lightstreamer Setup](#lightstreamer-setup) section
+Launching the Lightstreamer Server instance already configured in the [Lightstreamer Setup](#lightstreamer-setup) section

    b.
 Attaching a Lighstreamer consumer